-Key Information - for explanatory notes, see Appendix A
+Key Information - for explanato ry notes, se

-Policy consultation period 1 November 2021 to 7 January 2022
+Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on 7 February 2022
+Policy determined on 6 February 2023

+Policy published on school website 15 March 2023

-Policy contact name and position Jenny Veal, Headteacher
+Policy contact name and position า Jenny Veal, Headteacher

-Amendments after determination -
+Amendments after determination ı -

-Department for Education schoo number 878-4108
+Department for Education schoo l number 878-4108

 Age range 11 to 18

-Type of school Academy secondary school with post-16 provision
+Type of school Academy secondary school with post-16 provision 1

 Admissions authority Westcountry Schools Trust

-Normal round intake Year 7and Year 12
+Normal round intake Year 7 and Year 12

-Published Admission Number 20 23-24 280 in Year 7 25 in Year 12
+Published Admission Number 20)24-25 240 in Year 7 25 in Year 12 2

-Priority for children to another se tting No
+Priority for children to another se ottina No

-Priority for children from a linked Ashburton Primary School
+Priority for children from another Ashburton Primary School

-Blackpool Church of England Primary School
+Soung Blackpool Church of England Primary School

 Bovey Tracey Primary School

 Buckfastleigh Primary School

 Ilsington Church of England Primary School

 Moretonhampstead Primary School

 St Catherine's Church of England Primary School

 St Mary's Catholic Primary School

 Widecombe on the Moor Primary School

 Designated religious character No

+Priority according to faith No

 Admissions catchment area Yes - see below

+Entitlement to free transport from า Yes, if this is the closest school available to home

+Devon County Council 3 - Yes, if home is in the school's catchment area

 School uniform Yes

 Application Form devon.cc/admissionsonline or with a paper form available by calling

 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form 1 Yes - only to be used for the exceptional need criterion.
+Supplementary Information Form า Yes - only to be used for exceptional need priority.
 See below

-Key Dates Normal round
+Key Dates Normal round to Year 7

-When to apply ber 2022 to the National Closing Date which is 31 October 2022
+When to apply ber to 31 October 2023

-Decision National Offer Date which is 1 March 2023
+Decision 1 March 2

-When to appeal March 2023 or from 20 school days after the refusal, whichever is later
+When to appeal pril 2024 or from 20 school days after the refusal, whichever is later 4

-Deadline to submit appeal 31 March 2
+Deadline to submit appeal 22 April 2024

-Deadline to hear appeal 16 June 202 0234
+Deadline to hear appeal 26 June 20

 Key Dates In-Year admission

-When to apply from 1 June 2023 for Year Groups 8 to 11
+ne 2024 for Year Groups 8 to 11

-from 1 September 2023 for Year 7
+ptember 2024 for Year 7

-Decision within 10 school days of an application
+Decision within 15 school days of an application

+Beelelell

-When to submit appeal from 20 school days after refusal
+When to submit appeal school days of an application

-Deadline to hear appeal within 30 school days of the form being submitted

-&lt;sup>1 See the separate admissions policy for post-16 education.
+1 See the separate admissions policy for post-16 education.

-&lt;sup>2 The PAN for Year 12 is for external applicants only.
+2 The PAN for Year 12 is for external applicants only.
 It is in addition to students moving on from Year 11 at this school.